Database 2018-07-31

 There are three types of relationships in ER diagrams.

-Dependent Relationship Child table depends on the parent table (parent-child relationship between tables) Solid line (Parent → Child)
+Dependent Relationship Child table depends on parent table (parent-child relationship exists between tables) Solid line (Parent → Child)

-Independent Relationship Child table does not depend on the parent table (no parent-child relationship between tables) Dashed line (Parent → Child)
+Independent Relationship Child table does not depend on parent table (no parent-child relationship exists between tables) Dotted line (Parent → Child)

 Many-to-Many Relationship Many-to-many table relationship Solid line (Parent ↔ Child)